jasonseu/cnn_graph.pytorch/README.md

 # CNN_Graph.pytorch

-This repository is an unofficial implememnts of the paper "Convolutional Neural Networks on Graphs with Fast Localized Spectral Filtering" in NIPS 2016 with **PyTorch**.
+This repository is an unofficial implement of the paper "Convolutional Neural Networks on Graphs with Fast Localized Spectral Filtering" in NIPS 2016 with **PyTorch**.
 It supports to train and evaluate the network on the 20news and mnist.

 ## Requirements